MattLemmon/ch_loader/README.txt

 BUGS TO FIX:

+1. Problem with title loading (@descr).

-1. Problem with $window.caption-loading.
+2. Problem with $window.caption-loading.
-    (Doesn't load the captions in the example gamestates).
+    (Shows wrong caption in example gamestates).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~